romariorios/apolo/README.md

 - Arguments:
   - `env_table`: table
   - `command`: string or table
+- Return:
+  - On success: boolean, number
+  - On failure: nil, string

 Runs processes.
 If `command` is a string, it will be parsed and executed.
 Otherwise, if it's a table, the first element of `command` will be the